Lake Balinsasayao

 Lake Balinsasayao is one of three crater lakes rising 1000 ft above sea level located within the Balinsasayao Twin Lakes Natural Park, an 8,016.05 ha protected area covering the municipalities of Valencia, Sibulan, and San Jose in the province of Negros Oriental, Philippines.
+The ASEAN Centre for Biodiversity (ACB) is now listed The Balinsasayao Twin Lakes Natural Park among new parks to its network of topnotch nature reserves and natural parks in the Southeast Asian region in 2024.

 Etymology

 The name of Lake Balinsasayao is the Spanish transcription of Cebuano balinsasayaw meaning "swiftlet."
 The name of its "twin", Lake Danao, is derived from Cebuano danaw meaning "lake."

 History

-Lake Balinsasayao, Lake Danao, and Lake Kabalin-an are part of Balinsasayao Twin Lakes Natural Park, a protected area totaling 8016 ha created on 21 November 2000 by virtue of Proclamation No. 414 signed by former President Joseph Estrada.
+Lake Balinsasayao, Lake Danao, and Kabalin-an pond are part of Balinsasayao Twin Lakes Natural Park, a protected area totaling 8016 ha created on 21 November 2000 by virtue of Proclamation No. 414 signed by former President Joseph Estrada.
 It lies within the municipalities of Valencia, Sibulan, and San Jose in the province of Negros Oriental.

 Geography

 The lakes are situated northwest of a narrow mountain ridge, in a caldera formed by four mountains: Mount Mahungot to the south, Mount Kalbasan to the north, Mount Balinsasayao to the east and Guintabon Dome to the west.
 A normal fault separates Lakes Balinsasayao and Danao while and another fault, the Amlan, is about 1,400 m west of Danao.
 Four geologic faults also intersect the southern edge of Lake Danao, whose water level is lower than that of Balinsasayao.